Supersonic-Sites/Condesa/content/_index.md

     title_size: medium
     title: "Discover a wealth of experience.<br>Realize your vision. "
     desc_select: true
-    desc: "At Condesa, we want you to feel right at home.
-Our experts are ready to listen to your vision for your projects and make it happen.
-Do you have a specific vision in mind for a fabulous piece of custom jewelry?
-We can do it.
-Do you want to repair some of grandma’s heirloom pieces?
-We can do that too!
-We want your investments to look their best.
-We take pride in offering a way for your creativity and memories to be transformed into an eternal piece of beauty. "
+    desc: >-
+      Please come in, feel right at home, our experts are ready to listen to your need,

+      your desire and then help you manifest that reality in precious metal and

+      gemstones.
+We care for you and for your project because we value beauty,

+      emotion and worth.
     align: center
     id: none
   - type: divider_half